jakobnunnendorf/SE_egrocery/README.md

 </ul>

 ### Shopping Cart
-List of products selected by user for checkout; should supply a list products to a component that does checkout **Front-end technologies:** React
+List of products selected by user for checkout; should supply a list products to a component that does checkout<br>
+**Front-end technologies:** React<br>

 **Flow:**
 <ol>